aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-diagonal-gradient-to-xps/_index.md

 string dataDir = "Your Document Directory";
 ```

-## Step 2: Create a New XPS Document
+## Step 2: create a new XPS document

 Initialize a new `XpsDocument` using the Aspose.Page library.